cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

   7. Lunch the ansible container and connect it using the appropriate Docker commands: docker run -ti cyberxsecurity/ansible:latest bash
   8. You can check if the docker is running by this command: sudo docker container ps -a
   9. You can also rename the container by this command: sudo docker rename orig_name new_name
   10. Then it is done.
+You can now go to the DVWA & ELK configuration.

 ### DVWA Configuration